rjrdelatorre/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
+* Name of company: Xilis

 * When was the company incorporated?
+2019

 * Who are the founders of the company?